mraj03/go-basic/loops-example/README.md

-# Michael Scott Interview.
+# Michael Scott Interview

-## A simple quiz from Michael, who interviews you as if you know who work there.
+## A simple quiz from Michael, who interviews you as if you know who work there

-## This code is to practice the if-else statement.
+## This code is to practice the if-else statement

 Will continue adding more to the conversation as it is hilarious.